rfruesmer/module-structure/README.md

 scans and loads plugins that implement known extension-points.
 At the time of this writing, there's only one extension-point for providing module dependencies for a given module file which is called `module-structure:language`.

-To implement a custom language plugin, one needs to implement the StructureMapDependencyProvider interface and register the node module as extension.
+To implement a custom language plugin, one needs to implement the StructureMapLanguageProvider interface and register the node module as extension.

 Below is an example how to contribute support for the Swift language.